cheesyminecart/blog-astro-v3/src/content/blog/haumea.md

 <figcaption style="text-align:center">An occultation event, and its associated light curve.
 Notice the dips in the light from the star.</figcaption>

-Though rings around small objects have been sighted - see the case of Chariklo (LINK TO YOU'RE OWN ARTICLE!) - they're still exceedingly rare by all standards.
+Though rings around small objects have been sighted - see the case of [Chariklo](https://thespacer-blog.com/posts/centaurs-and-comets/) - they're still exceedingly rare by all standards.
 To make this ring system even weirder, it exhibits a 3:1 spin-orbital resonance with Haumea, meaning that for every 3 rotations Haumea completes, the ring completes 1 full orbit.

 ![haumea rings](/blog-images/haumea-rings.jpg)